javierarce/arena-to-pdf/README.md

 ### Downloading from the manifest

 Every time you run the `./download` command, the file `manifest.txt` is updated with the id of the channel you've just downloaded.
-If you want to redownload all the PDFs or update your PDF folders, simply rum:
+If you want to redownload all the PDFs or update your PDF folders, simply run:

 ```bash
 ./download --from-manifest